spylik/pplc-php/README.md

 );
 ```

-3. Output and input files can difines in createReport.php file.
+3. Input log file and output report file can be difined in createReport.php file.
 `$PPLCParser->AnalyseLogFile("sample.log",$SearchPatterns,"report.txt");`

 Example of output: